Asymptotics of Partial Density Functions for Divisors: Partial Bergman kernels

 Hence \eqref{e1.29.6.14} gives

 where $k$ is to be taken large enough so the support of $\chi_k$ lies in this chart.
 We are assuming $\phi(0)=0$, so $|f(0)|^2 = |f(0)|^2_{k\phi}$.
 Thus using the Cauchy-Schwarz inequality,

-as $\omega^{[n]}$ is smooth so is equivalent to the euclidean volume form.
+as $\omega^{[d]}$ is smooth so is equivalent to the euclidean volume form.
 Now in the first integral we may replace the Euclidean ball $\{ |w|<c k^{-1/2}\}$ by the geodesic ball $B_0(k^{-1/2})$ and only improve the inequality.
-On the other hand, $k\phi = O(k|z|^2)$ on this chart so $e^{k\phi}$ is uniformly bounded, and the set in which $\chi_k$ is supported has volume $O(k^{-n})$.
-Thus \eqref{e3.29.6.14} implies the second integral is of order $O(k^n)$.
+On the other hand, $k\phi = O(k|z|^2)$ on this chart so $e^{k\phi}$ is uniformly bounded on the support of $\chi_k$ and the volume of this support is $O(k^{-d})$.
+Thus \eqref{e3.29.6.14} implies the second integral is of order $O(k^d)$.
 This proves the result for a single point, and the uniform estimate follows an obvious covering argument. \end{proof}

 Recall that $K^{\epsilon}_{k,z}\in \overline{L}^k_z\otimes H^{\epsilon k}_{k\phi}$ so with our convention of using the same notation for a section of a line bundle and its representation in a local frame we have